-For Women’s History Month, Rotten Tomatoes is commemorating the work of female directors throughout the 21st Century.
-Our guide to the 150 best-reviewed movies by women filmmakers since 2000 includes documentary marvels like Nanfu Wang’s One Child Nation and Kirsten Johnson’s Cameraperson as well as unforgettable narrative features like Marielle Heller’s Can You Ever Forgive Me? and Ava DuVernay’s Selma.
+For Women’s History Month, Rotten Tomatoes is commemorating the work of women directors throughout the 21st Century.
+Our guide to the 165 best-reviewed movies by women filmmakers since 2000 includes documentary marvels like Nanfu Wang’s One Child Nation and Kirsten Johnson’s Cameraperson as well as unforgettable narrative features like Marielle Heller’s Can You Ever Forgive Me? and Ava DuVernay’s Selma.
 The movies on the list cover an expansive breadth of topics, characters, and stories.
 They dispel the fallacy that women directors can only tell one type of story, one gorgeous image after moving story after another.

 Women have been shaping cinema since its earliest days.
 Silent era pioneers like Alice Guy-Blaché and Lois Weber blazed a trail as influential as their male counterparts; screenwriters like Francis Marion and editors like Margaret Booth were celebrated for their work, and Booth would go on to be one of the most influential voices on the MGM Studio lot.
 But as the film business became more lucrative, women were largely and unceremoniously pushed out of the creative and decision-making side of filmmaking.
 While many broke through with incredible work — among them Dorothy Arzner, Elaine May, Agnès Varda, and Kathryn Bigelow, who became the first woman to win the Oscar for Best Director for her film The Hurt Locker — the decades after the silent era and through the end of the 20th century saw filmmaking, especially in the mainstream, increasingly dominated by men.